1961 Lebanese coup attempt: Planning

 The entire coup was predicated on a poorly coordinated plan with conflicting orders.
 Because many officers would be off duty or on holiday leave on New Year's Eve, it was chosen as the optimal date of choice to execute.

 The plan involved seizing control of the Ministry of National Defense and detaining Fouad Chehab.
 Armed civilian squads composed of SSNP-L comrades scattered out across Beirut to link up with military rebel units which included the support of around 200 civilian SSNP members.
-The attempt was headed by Shawki Khairallah, Antoun Saad, Fouad Awad and Abdullah Saadeh, father of current politician Salim Saadeh.
+The attempt was headed by Chawki Khairallah, Fouad Awad and Abdullah Saadeh, father of current politician Salim Saadeh.

 Aftermath

 Advisors of Chehab who allegedly witnessed armed SSNP-L partisans gathering around the central areas of Beirut rushed to the presidential palace to inform Chehab of the insurrection.
 This resulted in a renewed proscription and the imprisonment and/or execution of many SSNP-L leaders.
 Most of the party's known activists remained in prison or exile until a general amnesty in 1969.
 In 1969, the party re-aligned towards Arab nationalism.

+The Medal of 31 December 1961 was awarded to all members of the Lebanese Armed Forces who participated in the suppression of the SSNP-L coup attempt.